Top 10 Home Workout Videos Reviewed

 Program is effective when followed consistently

-Our number one pick is a 90-day program designed to help you build strength with ten different workouts, each targeting a different aspect of overall fitness.Read more
+Our number one best home workout program is Circuit Burnout 90.
+A 90-day program designed to help you build strength with ten different workouts, each targeting a different aspect of overall fitness.Read more

 The talent behind the video pack is a practicing physical therapist named Dr. Monique St. Pierre.
 She is with the Inova Physical Therapy Group in Springfield, Virginia.
 Dr. Pierre has bona fide credentials, meaning you can trust her workouts to be safe and effective.

 The DVD is centered around a 90-day program, which the copy calls a transformation.
 Toning and fat burning are the focus.
-The yoga, bodyweight, dumbbell, and core work DVDs are designed to lead you to muscular overload, with recovery days built in so your system can heal and grow.
+The yoga, bodyweight, dumbbell, and core and other best workout DVDs in this 90-day program are designed to lead you to muscular overload, with recovery days built in so your system can heal and grow.
 We especially like the yoga, as it's a way to keep the mind/body connection active; yoga can be both reflective and a huge calorie burn in the right instructor's hands.

 The set also comes with an eating guide, activity calendar, and an illustrated guide to the exercises.